Emmagitlab/Project/hw5/readme.txt

    > script hw5output.txt
    > mongo
    > load("createDB.js");
-   result of q1 will show immediately;
+   result of q1 will show immediately and in output file:hw5output.txt;
    > load("hw5.js");
    > quit();
    > exit;

-   After finish, all output results from q2 to q20 will be in hw5output.txt
+   After finish, all output results from will be in hw5output.txt